Marcos-OLiveiraVO/DS-algorithms/README.md

 ## Algorithms

-- Iteration: I used loops to iterate and print values from arrays, either to display the days of the week or the numbers from the Fibonacci sequence.
+- Iteration: I used loops to iterate and print values from arrays, either to display the days of the week or the numbers from the Fibonacci sequence

 ## Contribution